Cholangiocarcinoma: Prognosis

 Surgical resection offers the only potential chance of cure in cholangiocarcinoma.
-For non-resectable cases, the five-year survival rate is 0% where the disease is inoperable because distal lymph nodes show metastases, and less than 5% in general.
-Overall mean duration of survival is less than 6 months in people with metastatic disease.
+For non-resectable cases, the five-year survival rate is 0% for those with distal lymph node metastases, and under 5%, in general.
+Overall mean duration of survival is less than six months in people with metastatic disease.

-For surgical cases, the odds of cure vary depending on the tumor location and whether the tumor can be completely, or only partially, removed.
+For surgical cases, the odds of cure vary with tumor location and whether the tumor can be completely or only partially removed.
 Distal cholangiocarcinomas (those arising from the common bile duct) are generally treated surgically with a Whipple procedure; long-term survival rates range from 15 to 25%, although one series reported a five-year survival of 54% for people with no involvement of the lymph nodes.
-Intrahepatic cholangiocarcinomas (those arising from the bile ducts within the liver) are usually treated with partial hepatectomy.
-Various series have reported survival estimates after surgery ranging from 22 to 66%; the outcome may depend on involvement of lymph nodes and completeness of the surgery.
+Intrahepatic cholangiocarcinomas (those arising from the bile ducts within the liver) are usually treated with a partial hepatectomy.
+Various case series have reported survival estimates after surgery ranging from 22 to 66%; the outcome may depend on involvement of lymph nodes and completeness of the surgery.
 Perihilar cholangiocarcinomas (those occurring near where the bile ducts exit the liver) are least likely to be operable.
-When surgery is possible, they are generally treated with an aggressive approach often including removal of the gallbladder and potentially part of the liver.
-In patients with operable perihilar tumors, reported 5-year survival rates range from 20 to 50%.
+When surgery is possible, they are generally treated with an aggressive approach, often including removal of the gallbladder and potentially part of the liver.
+In patients with operable perihilar tumors, reported five-year survival rates range from 20 to 50%.

 The prognosis may be worse for people with primary sclerosing cholangitis who develop cholangiocarcinoma, likely because the cancer is not detected until it is advanced.
 Some evidence suggests that outcomes may be improving with more aggressive surgical approaches and adjuvant therapy.